robfatland/zero2x/2_build_api/README.md

 ## Lambda function API

-flag
+This section describes installing the interface using an AWS Lambda function.

-AWS Lambda functions run code (Python in our case) without provisioning or managing an actual computer (Virtual Machine).
-There *is* a computer involved but we never see this.
+Lambda functions run code (Python in our case) in response to a trigger which in this case is the arrival of a query message.

-Python often uses packages that are custom-installed locally.
-On AWS Lambda the Python environment has some basic packages available; but not all possible Python libraries are pre-installed.
-(The `boto3` package *is* preinstalled to provide Python access to AWS.)
-To use other packages that are not available by default we zip up a computing environment containing both our Python Lambda code (the file is called `lambda_function.py` together with package libraries we want to use.

-In our Zero2API case we operate on JSON-format text and so need the `json2html` package.
-We build a zip file using two `zip` commands.
-The first zips the package folder recursively and the second adds the API code in `lambda_function.py`.
+### A note on Python for Lambda

+Python code often depends upon locally-installed libraries bundled as 'packages'.
+AWS Lambda supports some basic packages plus the AWS interface package called `boto3`.
+If other packages are needed they must be bundled up and imported into the Lambda configuration environment as zip files.
+In our case here we want the `json2html` package available for our Lambda Python code.
 See [this link](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html#python-package-dependencies) for more on Python deployment packages for AWS Lambda.

+#### `json2html` inclusion in a (Python) Lambda function

 - Create the `lambda_function.py` file in some directory on a Linux system
-  - See template file given below
+  - See template file given below; but the file could be empty as we can edit its contents later
-- From this same location (being sure to include the periods) issue:
+- From this same location (being sure to include the periods as shown) issue:

 ```
 $ mkdir package